pgpbpadilla/pgpbpadilla.github.io/ai/_posts/2021-03-20-chollet-general-intelligence-test.liquid.md

 The system is evaluated and rewarded when it is able to produce program that achieves an acceptable performance solving the task.

-The intelligence of the system given by its ability to generate a sufficiently good task-specific skill program for multiple tasks.
+The intelligence of the system is directly connected to its ability to generate sufficiently good task-specific skill programs for the given tasks.

 <div style="text-align: center">
     <img src="/assets/images/chollet-system-skill-task.png">